Rules For LLC: Everything You Need to Know

 - Naming the LLC.
 An LLC name cannot be the same as another LLC registered in the state, it cannot have forbidden or restricted words unless authorized to do so, and it must have some variation of the term “Limited Liability Company” in it.

 - Registered agents.
-An LLC must have a registered agent, or an individual or business that serves and receives legal papers on behalf of the LLC.
+An LLC must have a registered agent or an individual or business that serves and receives legal papers on behalf of the LLC.
 This registered agent must be a resident of the state or a business authorized to do business in the state, and either must have a physical street address in the state.

 - Articles of Organization.
-These must be filed with the Secretary of State or similar office in order to finalize your LLC’s existence.
+These must be filed with the Secretary of State or a similar office in order to finalize your LLC’s existence.
 Articles of Organization should include such details as your LLC’s name, address, and type of business; your name and signature; your registered agent’s name and address; and the names and address of other LLC members, if there are any.
 There will also be a filing fee that must be paid, its amount varying by state.

 - Publishing a public notice.
 Some states require aspiring LLC owners to publish their intention to form an LLC several times in their local paper in the weeks before they file their Articles of Organization.
 Once this is done, an affidavit of publication must be sent to the LLC filing office.